Should We Take A Break From at Least One Social Media Platform?

 What Gen Z want us to see.

+The dynamics of a particular time in history impact every generation, and Gen Z is no different.
+Born between 1997 and 2012, Gen Z grew up connecting to others in new ways with Wi-Fi, smartphones with cameras, and social media.
+It put them at the forefront of climate change and social movements like Black Lives Matter.
 They’ve been through two major recessions and an epidemic that put them on lockdown at a formidable age.
 According to a recent Pew Research study, this generation is likelier from a single-parent household.
-A 2022 study by The Annie E. Casey Foundation found that single-parent households comprise 30% of those living below the poverty level.
+A 2022 study by The Annie E. Casey Foundation found that single-parent families comprise 30% of those living below the poverty level.
 As a social determinant of health (SODH), poverty has mental and physical impacts, with risks of disrupted brain development, lower education outcomes, maladaptive behaviors, and substance misuse, all of which affect their future well-being and employment capabilities.

 The Center for Generational Kinetics studied the impact of COVID-19 and found Gen Z was the hardest hit by social isolation and loneliness.
 Deloitte included about 23,000 participants in their 2024 comparative research with Millennials and Gen Z and found that Gen Z is more anxious and stressed, with those with disabilities ranking the highest.
 The Gallup and Walton Foundation conducted yearly analyses of Gen Z, and their data was posted in July, concurring with other findings highlighting an overall shift in mental health.

 What is most important to see from the Gen Z studies are their strengths and resilience.
-The annual Deloitte and Gallup/Walton Foundation studies show improvements and optimism we don’t want to overlook.

 The Gallop study found that 94% of teens said they were happy.
 What gives us a sense of well-being and triggers our “Happy Hormones” requires activities and energetic exchanges between people.
 Gen Z members are finding their own way to meaningful connections, but when they are upset, they simply want adults to listen.